⚠️ Research in Progress: Doctoral Defence Forthcoming

 Audre Lorde, 1984

 I could have studied international students the traditional way.
-I could have designed a survey, distributed it to hundreds, run the numbers, and produced findings at the scale institutions prefer: generalisable, defensible, tidy.
+I could have designed a survey, distributed it to hundreds, run the numbers, and produced findings at the scale institutions prefer: generalizable, defensible, tidy.
 Instead, I designed a methodology that hands cameras to students and asks them to show me their university through their own eyes.
 This was a methodological choice.
 It was also an ethical one.
 This page describes the design of that methodology.
 The findings it generated will be shared following the doctoral defence.

 The Paradigm: Critical-Transformative Research

-This study is situated within the critical-transformative paradigm articulated by Mertens (2009), which holds that research should serve the interests of marginalised communities and contribute to social transformation.
+This study is situated within the critical-transformative paradigm articulated by Mertens (2009), which holds that research should serve the interests of marginalized communities and contribute to social transformation.
 A research paradigm is the set of beliefs and values about what counts as knowledge, what counts as evidence, and what research is for, and it guides every decision a researcher makes.
 The critical-transformative paradigm differs from conventional scientific approaches in that it explicitly takes a political and ethical stance: research that ignores the power structures shaping the people it studies is anything but neutral.
 It is complicit.
 This paradigmatic commitment shapes every aspect of the research design: from the questions I ask to the methods I employ to the ways I will eventually present findings.

 Within this paradigm, I adopt a constructivist-interpretivist epistemology with critical inflections.
 An epistemology is a theory of how we know what we know.
 A constructivist-interpretivist epistemology holds that knowledge is constructed through social interaction rather than discovered as fixed objective fact.
 Meaning emerges through interpretation, and interpretation is always shaped by the social positioning of both researcher and participant.
 The critical inflection demands attention to how structures of power (particularly those emerging from academic capitalism, Slaughter & Rhoades, 2004, and settler colonialism) shape the conditions within which meaning-making occurs.

 Shawn Wilson’s (2008) concept of relational accountability provides the axiological foundation of this study: the ethical value system that orients every decision I make.
 Wilson, an Opaskwayak Cree scholar, argues that research creates relationships, and that those relationships carry obligations beyond publication.
 While I am a settler researcher using a settler methodology, I draw on relational accountability as an ethical compass: findings must be returned to the communities that generated them.
-This commitment shapes the knowledge mobilisation plan and the eventual structure of this website.
+This commitment shapes the knowledge mobilization plan and the eventual structure of this website.

 Photovoice: Cameras in Students’ Hands

 The participatory foundation of this study is Photovoice, developed by Caroline Wang and Mary Ann Burris (1997) for community health research.
-Photovoice is a participatory action research method in which community members use cameras to document their own lives and concerns, then come together to analyse those photographs collectively.
+Photovoice is a participatory action research method in which community members use cameras to document their own lives and concerns, then come together to analyze those photographs collectively.
 The core principle is radical in its simplicity: the people who live an experience are the experts on that experience.
 Instead of the researcher deciding what matters and designing instruments to capture it, Photovoice positions cameras in participants’ hands and asks them to document their own realities.

 Wang and Burris (1997) identified three goals for Photovoice: to enable people to record and reflect on their community’s strengths and concerns, to promote critical dialogue through discussion of photographs, and to reach policymakers.
 These goals aligned precisely with what I needed.
 I was designing a study about the gap between institutional rhetoric and lived experience, and I needed a method that would let the gap speak for itself.